 “Hello, what do we have…” her father said.
-“Rachel!
-My little girl!”
-He brushed her cheek with the back of his fingers and kissed her head.
+“It’s my little girl!”
+He brushed Rachel’s cheek with the back of his fingers and kissed her head.
 “You looking to learn Thai boxing like your old dad?”

 “My teeth are barely OK now,” Rachel said.
-He was big, if somewhat pot-bellied, and had a leer that suggested that he was capable of anything.
+He was big, although pot-bellied, and had a leer that suggested that he was capable of anything.